Brother Cobweb: the concept

 Brother Cobweb, audiobook version

 The audiobook version is also being produced and will soon be available and distributed.
-Until that comes, here is a taste of Alfred Eaker himself playing “Brother Cobweb”, an apocalyptic Pentecostal preacher (a composite of the preachers Eaker suffered as a kid) and through whom we can see everything that it is wrong with American right-wing values today.
+Until then, here is a taste of Alfred Eaker himself playing “Brother Cobweb”, an apocalyptic Pentecostal pastor (a composite of Eaker’s childhood preachers) and through whom we can see much that is wrong with the American Religious Right.

 Brother Cobweb on film: “I Was Married To a Mermaid”

-Apart from starting conceptually as a long featured film, Brother Cobweb has found its way to the stage as Performance Art by Alfred Eaker himself.
+Apart from starting conceptually as a feature film, Brother Cobweb has found its way through performance art by Alfred Eaker himself.

 About Alfred Eaker: